Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

     *   Add new products, providing details like name, description, price, brand, category, gender, and uploading images.
     *   Edit existing product information, including variations and stock levels.
     *   Delete products.
 5.  **Manage Users:** Access the User Management section to view a list of registered users.
-(Specific functionalities here would depend on implementation, but could include viewing user details or managing roles).
 6.  **Manage Orders:** Go to the Order Management section to:
     *   View a list of all customer orders.
     *   View detailed information for each order.
     *   Update the status of orders (e.g., mark as shipped, delivered, or canceled).
-7.  **Access Other Admin Features:** Explore other sections of the dashboard for additional administrative functionalities, such as viewing logs or reports, if implemented.
+7.  **Explore Website Statistics:** Access sections of the dashboard dedicated to viewing website statistics, such as sales metrics, user activity, and traffic reports.

 **Note:** The Admin Dashboard is a separate application from the customer frontend and is secured to ensure only authorized personnel can access it.